shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 > - **Prior Probability** \\(p(\theta)\\)
 > - **Model Evidence** \\(p(Y\|X) = \int{p(Y\|X,\theta)p(\theta)d\theta}\\)

-The same as previous examples, the most important part is the posterior \\(p(\theta\|X,Y)\\).
+The same as previous examples, the most important part is still the posterior \\(p(\theta\|X,Y)\\).
 It cannot usually be evaluated analytically.
-Instead we seek some estimations such as MC based sampling method or by an approximating **variational distribution**
+Instead we seek some estimations such as MC based sampling method or by an approximating **variational distribution**.

-One more point I need to make here is, the output of Bayesian inference is not just a value, but an expectation value and uncertainty.
+One more point I need to make here is, the output of Bayesian inference is not just a value, but expected values and uncertainties.
 If we deal with the regression problem, the inference can be express as Gaussian likelihood.

 $$
 \mathbf{E}(y') = \int{f_{\theta}(x')p(\theta|X,Y)d\theta}